jukefr/fyle/docs/README.md

   details: File optimization.
 Optimize gif, png, jpg and many, many more to come.
 - title: futils
   details: File utilities.
 Resize an image to 50% and many, many more to come.
-footer: MIT Licensed | Copyright © 2018-present Evan You
+footer: GPLv3 | Copyright © 2018-present Kevin Jullien
 ---